The Dinosaur Called Spreadsheets

 Spreadsheets are not historical data storage units.
 Sure, there are a lot of columns and rows to fill, but big spreadsheets are not user friendly at all.
 The only way to keep your spreadsheet usable is to keep it small.
 This means losing historical data as it’s updated.

 The creation and development of spreadsheets was a huge step in technology.
 But it’s time to take another step.
 Good HR platforms are user friendly, are secure, retain historical data, and are collaborative.
-Make the switch and step out of the 80s.
+Take a look at Eddy as an a great way to do this and bring your HR team into 2020.